Information alert

 Consultant clinical and medical oncologists

-Oncologists are specialists in the chemotherapy or radiotherapy treatment used to treat your type of cancer.
+Oncologists are experts in using chemotherapy or radiotherapy to treat your type of cancer.

-Clinical oncologists are doctors who specialise in the treatment of cancer with radiotherapy (high-energy X-rays).
-They can also prescribe chemotherapy as part of your cancer treatment.
+Clinical oncologists are doctors who specialise in using radiotherapy (high-energy X-rays) to treat cancer.
+They can also prescribe chemotherapy as part of your treatment.

 Contact via service coordinator: 020 3447 8025

-Medical oncologists are doctors who specialise in the treatment of cancer with drugs, including chemotherapy.
+Medical oncologists are doctors who specialise in treating cancer with drugs, including chemotherapy.

 Contact via service coordinator: 020 3447 8047